-Are you looking for a diet which promotes rapid weight loss?
+Are you exploring a plan that promotes speedy weight reduction and ask does the keto diet work?
 The keto diet for women ranks as the 13th best out of 40 diets in this area.
 It is also helpful with menopause symptoms and overall health in middle-aged women.
 Keep reading to learn more about the weight-loss and health benefits you can achieve.

 What Is the Ketogenic Diet?

 The ketogenic diet has been around for almost 100 years.
 It has successfully treated children with medication-resistant epilepsy.
 Dr. Atkins introduced his very-low-carbohydrate diet in the 1970’s for weight loss in his cardiology patients.
 He found that, when they lost weight, they kept it off.
 Atkins is Keto by mistake… the big difference is protein consumption should be somewhat limited.

 A normal diet that has a moderate to high carb intake causes the body to use glucose as its fuel source.
 The theory behind the keto diet is that eating low carb foods and not consuming too much protein will help your body not rely on glucose for energy but rather ketones.